 a small space of light

 I love looking at light.
 How it shapes.
 Accentuates.
 Sharpens or softens.
 Wondering how I could use it.
 Where should I sit, lie or stand.
 Caressing an image into shape.
 Waiting for that moment.
 Anticipating.
 Holding my breath.
 And then it’s gone.
 A capture of a sliver of time.
 That’s how I work.
-There is nothing more satisfying than to read the notes from my clients.
-Or photographs of my photographs on customers walls.
-It makes me smile inside.
+Most importantly…no matter what the weather!

-A beautifully misty winter morning at Dinton Pastures in Wokingham for my first encounter with Thunder and Flash.
-Names that are so very appropriate.read more
+A beautifully misty winter morning at Dinton Pastures in Wokingham for my first encounter with Thunder and Flash.read more